 Empower, as the Plan's trustee and recordkeeper, has established a separate stable value fund (Fund), for the Plan.
-The Fund is an interest-earning contract that provides a stable rate of return by investing in a pool of government securities backed by the U.S. government and/or its agencies.
+The Fund is an interest-earning contract that provides a stable rate of return by investing in a pool of government securities backed by the full faith and credit of the U.S. government and/or its agencies.
 In advance of each calendar quarter, Empower establishes a rate of return for that quarter for the Fund.
 The rate in effect for the quarter ended June 30, 2021 and 2020 was 1.40% and 1.85%, respectively.